 Being a European Capital of Culture brings fresh life to these regions, boosting their cultural, social and economic development.”

-The artistic vision for our cultural programme is that it will be authentically of Galway, while being presented through a European lens and supported by partners and collaborators in Europe and beyond.
+The artistic vision for our cultural programme was that it would be authentically of Galway, while being presented through a European lens and supported by partners and collaborators in Europe and beyond.

-The concept for Galway 2020 is Making Waves.
-It is about creating new ways of thinking, new ways of working, new conversations and new partnerships aimed at ensuring a more creative Galway.
+The concept for Galway 2020 was Making Waves.
+It was about creating new ways of thinking, new ways of working, new conversations and new partnerships aimed at ensuring a more creative Galway.

-We will broker relationships, inspire, support and mentor over the next year to ensure the highest ambition for our programme.
-We want to focus on issues that are not exclusively Galway’s, but are part of the broader discussion on European concerns.
+We wantrf to focus on issues that are not exclusively Galway’s, but are part of the broader discussion on European concerns.

-The Galway 2020 themes Migration, Landscape and Language resonate with this very strongly.
+The Galway 2020 themes Migration, Landscape and Language resonated with this very strongly.